Image decoding

 Description

 The fMRI image decoding task involves retrieving the visual stimulus presented to a subject from their BOLD fMRI response.
-We use the Natural Scenes Dataset (NSD) [Allen2022], a large-scale 7T fMRI dataset in which 8 subjects each viewed up to 10,000 distinct natural scene images over 30–40 scanning sessions (~73,000 image presentations total).
+We use BOLD5000 [Chang2019], a 3T fMRI dataset in which 4 subjects each viewed ~5,000 natural images drawn from the SUN, COCO, and ImageNet collections over 9–15 scanning sessions.

 BOLD responses are extracted from a 7-second window starting 2 seconds after image onset to account for the hemodynamic delay.
 Surface-projected activations (fsaverage5 mesh) are used as model input.
 Target embeddings are DINOv2-giant representations of the presented images (1536-dimensional).